Advertising

 The Postindustrial Age

-By the mid-1990s, American marketers had begun moving resources back from sales promotion to advertising in order to recover brand value.
-Technology, changing lifestyles, increased security concerns, and the growing expense of reaching customers have already irrevocably altered the advertising industry.
-We had entered a new technological frontier with the growth of the Internet.
+In the 1990s, the traditional advertising sector faced overpopulation and competition from new media technologies, which failed to deliver long-term profitability for many firms.
+By the mid-1990s, American marketers began shifting resources back to advertising to recover brand value.
+Technology, changing lifestyles, security concerns, and the cost of reaching customers had irrevocably altered the industry.
+The growth of the Internet signaled a new technological frontier.

 The Global Interactive Age: Looking at the Twenty-First Century